snuxzz/task-cleaner/README.md

 3. Take `task-cleaner.bat` (you can delete the rest)
 4. Right click → **Run as administrator**

+   ## ⚠️ Windows may block this file

+When you download `task-cleaner.bat`, Windows Smart App Control may block it.

+**Why?** Because the file comes from the internet.
+Windows blocks ALL `.bat` files from the internet – even safe ones.

+**Solution:**
+1. Right click `task-cleaner.bat` → Properties
+2. Check "Unblock" at the bottom
+3. Click OK

+Or click "More info" → "Run anyway".

+The code is open source – you can open it in Notepad and see exactly what it does.
+No hidden malware or something like that.

 Clean unnecessary background tasks with one click

 # ⭐ Task-Cleaner ⭐

 Clean unnecessary background tasks with **one click**.